-- 12.10.4 The boxes of accumulator batteries having a charging capacity not over 2.0×10^2 W may be ventilated through the openings in the lower and upper parts of the box to ensure removal of the gases. - 12.10.5 The rate of air flow Q, in m^3/s , for the ventilation of an accumulator battery room or box shall not be less than that determined by the formula n = number of battery cells.
+- 12.10.4 The boxes of accumulator batteries having a charging capacity not over 2,0×10 W may be ventilated through the openings in the lower and upper parts of the box to ensure removal of the gases. - 12.10.5 The rate of air flow Q, in $m^3/s$ , for the ventilation of an accumulator battery room or box shall not be less than that determined by the formula where I = maximum charging current during gas emission, but not less than 0,25 of maximum current of the charging device, A; n = number of battery cells.